pynvme/pynvme/doc/features.rst

      - total read IO in the IOWorker
    * - io_count_nonread
      - int
+     - total write and other non-read IO in the IOWorker
+   * - io_count_write
+     - int
      - total write IO in the IOWorker
    * - mseconds
      - int
      - IOWorker duration in milli-seconds
+   * - cpu_usage
+     - int
+     - the percentage of CPU time used by ioworker
    * - latency_max_us
      - int
      - maximum latency in the IOWorker, unit is micro-seconds
+   * - latency_average_us
+     - int
+     - average latency in the IOWorker, unit is micro-seconds
    * - error
      - int
      - error code of the IOWorker

+Here are ioworker's error code:

++  0: no erro
++ -1: generic error
++ -2: io_size is larger than MDTS
++ -3: io timeout
++ -4: ioworker timeout

 Output Parameters
 ^^^^^^^^^^^^^^^^^

-To get more result of the ioworkers, we should provide arguments output_io_per_second and/or output_percentile_latency.
-When an empty list is provided to output_io_per_second, ioworker will fill the io count of every seconds during the whole test.
-When a dict, whose keys are a series of percentiles, is provided to output_percentile_latency, ioworker will fill the latency of these percentiles as the values of the dict.
+To get more result of the ioworkers, we should provide output parameters.

+- output_io_per_second: when an empty list is provided to output_io_per_second, ioworker will fill the io count of every seconds during the whole test.
+- output_percentile_latency: when a dict, whose keys are a series of percentiles, is provided to output_percentile_latency, ioworker will fill the latency of these percentiles as the values of the dict.
+- output_cmdlog_list: when a list is provided, ioworker fills the last completed commands information.

 With these detail output data, we can test IOPS consistency, latency QoS, and etc. Here is an example:

 .. code-block:: python